 Gitzo’s New Center Ball Heads

-Gitzo has three models in this series of new Center Ball Heads, each with a progressively higher maximum load weight as well as each one being little heavier and larger.
+Gitzo has three models in this series of new Center Ball Heads, each with a progressively higher maximum load weight, as well as each one being a little heavier and larger.
 All of them use the Arca-style quick release system.

 The model I’m focusing on here is the GH1382TQD, which is the smallest and lightest in the series.
 It weighs 0.9 lbs and has a maximum load rating of 24 lbs.
 The other two models are:

 - GH1382QD – weighs 1.1 lbs and has a load capacity of 31 lbs